MananTank/radioactive-store/README.md

 ```bash
 npm i radioactive-store
 ```
 <br/>

 ## ☢ Create Global State with `createState`

-You can call `createState` with an object and that object will becomes a reactive global state and will be available in `window.state`
+You can call `createState` with an object.
+Doing this, `radioactive-store` will create a reactive global state and attach it to window as `window.state`

+Components in App will use `window.state` so its important to create the state before rendering the App

 **Example**